 The following clinical results are provided for informational purposes.
-It is important to note that the results below are from a study conducted with the Bausch + Lomb PureVision® Contact Lens which has the same lens material, but different lens design.
+It is important to note that the results below are from studies conducted with the Bausch + Lomb PureVision® (balafilcon A) Visibility Tinted Contact Lens which has the same lens material, but different lens design.
+These studies were conducted with subjects not requiring presbyopic correction.

-PRE-APPROVAL EXTENDED WEAR STUDIES STUDY DESCRIPTION
+PRE-APPROVAL EXTENDED WEAR STUDIES

+STUDY DESCRIPTION